-Add these delectable brandy-infused Mini Lane Cakes to your upcoming lunch or afternoon tea menus.
+Add these delectable brandy-infused Mini Lane Cakes to your upcoming luncheon or afternoon tea menu.

 Mini Lane Cakes